JamesClonk/JamesClonk.github.io/content/posts/kubernetes-ingress-with-oauth2-proxy.md

 See the section below about [Ingress annotations](#ingress-annotations) to fully understand what's going on here.
 There's a lot of magic involved behind the scenes by using an Ingress with these special annotations.

-Once the Ingress has been created though and cert-manager / Let's Encrypt has issued a certificate for `oauth2-proxy.my-domain.com`, we can check if it's available and responding properly:
+Once the Ingress has been created though and cert-manager has issued a Let's Encrypt certificate for `oauth2-proxy.my-domain.com`, we can check if it's available and responding properly:

 ```bash
 $ curl https://oauth2-proxy.my-domain.com/ping